mhansen/graphviz-docs/resources.md

 *   [SQL Fairy](http://sqlfairy.sourceforge.net/) \- a group of Perl modules that manipulate structure data definitions (mostly database schemas) in interesting ways, such as visualizations of schemas (pseudo-ER diagrams Graphviz or GD) \[Szilárd Vajda\]
 *   gprof filters - [pl\_from\_gprof](/Misc/pl_from_gprof.pl) and [dot\_from\_pl](/Misc/dot_from_pl.pl) \[Robert Nielsen\] and an old [gprof2dot.awk](/Misc/gprof2dot.awk) \[Stephen North\]
 *   [DBGraphNav](https://code.google.com/p/dbgraphnav/), a tool to facilitate the browsing of data within relational databases. \[Paul McMillan\]
-*   [EMF To Graphviz](http://sourceforge.net/projects/emf2gv/), an Eclipse plugin that helps to transform an EMF model into a diagram using Graphviz.

 ## Network and Web Engineering Tools Using Graphviz